kas1qqqq/kas1qqqq/README.md

 ###

-<p align="left">I’m highly motivated and disciplined
-Full Stack Engineer passionate about solving complex tasks through clean and efficient code.
-I'm also self-organized and strive to deliver high-quality work that meets or exceeds your expectations.
-I'm looking for a company where I can contribute my skills and knowledge to create exceptional web applications and work with a team of like-minded individuals.</p>
+<p align="left">I am a dedicated and focused Full Stack Engineer with a drive to solve complex problems using well-organized and efficient code.
+I am also proactive and committed to delivering high-quality work that meets or exceeds your expectations.</p>

 ###